M0dEx/quincy/README.md

 Quincy is a VPN client and server implementation using the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol.

 ## Design
-Quincy uses the QUIC protocol implemented by [`quinn`](https://github.com/quinn-rs/quinn) to create an encrypted tunnnel between clients and the server.
+Quincy uses the QUIC protocol implemented by [`quinn`](https://github.com/quinn-rs/quinn) to create an encrypted tunnel between clients and the server.

 This tunnel serves two purposes:
-- authentication using a reliable bidirectional stream
+- authentication using a reliable bi-directional stream
 - data transfer using unreliable datagrams (for lower latency and avoidance of multiple reliability layers)

 After a connection is established and the client is authenticated, a TUN interface is spawned using an IP address provided by the server.